Natasha Lyonne: Relationships

 Estranged from her biological family, Lyonne has discussed the importance of the chosen family she has developed through friends and collaborators.
 She counts Katherine Waterston, Amy Poehler, Maya Rudolph, and Janicza Bravo among her personal friends; she is particularly close to Melanie Lynskey and Clea DuVall.
 She said of her friendship with Chloë Sevigny, "[She is] more than my best friend, she might have actually morphed into [being] my sister".
 Lyonne is also close to Aubrey Plaza.

-Lyonne identifies as straight, stating that "I look at sex more as... 'hmm, what's this mischief I can get into?'".
+On 26 January 2026, Lyonne posted on Twitter, "#comingout #queer."

 Lyonne dated Edward Furlong in the late 1990s and Andrew Zipern in the early 2010s.
 She began dating comedian and actor Fred Armisen in 2014, but confirmed in April 2022 that the relationship had ended.
 By 2022, Lyonne was dating Bryn Mooser, with whom she founded the artificial intelligence film studio Asteria.
 Lyonne publicly announced the two's status and plans in June 2025.

 Health and legal issues

 During the early 2000s, Lyonne experienced legal problems and was arrested for driving under the influence of alcohol, and for incidents involving threatening her neighbors.
 In 2005, she was evicted by her landlord, actor Michael Rapaport, following complaints by other tenants about her behavior.

 In 2005, Lyonne was admitted—under a pseudonym—to Beth Israel Medical Center in Manhattan, suffering from hepatitis C, infective endocarditis, and a collapsed lung; she was also undergoing methadone treatment for heroin addiction.
 In January 2006, a warrant was issued for her arrest after she missed a court hearing relating to her prior legal problems.
-Her lawyer said an emergency had arisen but did not give details.
-Later in the same year, Lyonne was admitted to a drug and alcohol treatment center; she appeared in court afterwards and the judge entered a conditional discharge.
-She has not used drugs since December 2006, and has been open about her addiction and recovery.
+Her lawyer said an emergency had arisen, but did not give details.
+Later in the same year, Lyonne was admitted to a drug and alcohol treatment center; she appeared in court afterwards, and the judge entered a conditional discharge.
+She has been open about her addiction and recovery.
+After an extended period of sobriety beginning in December 2006, she relapsed in 2026.

 Lyonne underwent open-heart surgery in 2012 to correct heart valve damage caused by her previous heart infection.
-She quit smoking in 2023 and resumed smoking by 2024.
+She quit smoking in 2023 but resumed in 2024.

 Interests

-A fan of crossword puzzles, Lyonne designed a crossword for The New York Times in 2019.
+A fan of crossword puzzles, Lyonne designed one for The New York Times in 2019.
 During the 2023 WGA strike, she auctioned off the opportunity for fans to solve a New York Times crossword with her to raise money for the Union Solidarity Coalition.
 Her other interests include philosophy and classic cinema.

 Lyonne has a pet Maltipoo dog named Rootbeer, who regularly makes appearances on her social media and in interviews.